naorlivne/dcos-docs/1.10/deploying-services/private-docker-registry.md

       "container": {
         "type": "DOCKER",
         "docker": {
-          "image": "some.docker.host.com/namespace/repo",
+          "image": "some.docker.host.com/namespace/repo"
-          "network": "HOST"
         }
       },
-      "uris":  [
+      "fetch": [
+        {
-          "file:///etc/docker.tar.gz"
+          "uri": "file:///etc/docker.tar.gz"
+        }
       ]
     }
     ```

-1. The Docker image will now pull using the security credentials you specified.
+    The Docker image will now pull using the provided security credentials.

 <a name="secret-store-instructions"></a>
 # Referencing private Docker registry credentials in the secrets store (Enterprise DC/OS only)

 Follow these steps to add your Docker registry credentials to the [Enterprise DC/OS secrets store](https://docs.mesosphere.com/1.10/security/secrets/), and then reference that secret in your service definition.

-**Note:** This functionality is only available with the [Universal Containerizer Runtime](/docs/1.10/deploying-services/containerizers/ucr/).
-If you need to use the Docker Containerizer, follow the [URI instructions](#uri-instructions) above.
+**Note:** This functionality is available only with the [Universal Containerizer Runtime](/docs/1.10/deploying-services/containerizers/ucr/).
+If you need to use the Docker Engine, follow the [URI instructions](#uri-instructions) above.

 ## Step 1: Create a credentials file

-1. Log in to your private registry manually.
-This will create a `~/.docker` directory and a `~/.docker/config.json` file.
+1. Manually log in to your private registry.
+This creates a `~/.docker` directory and a `~/.docker/config.json` file.

     ```bash
     docker login some.docker.host.com